 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-In general, a D&C is used to help determine the health of the uterine lining or to remove abnormal tissue.
+In general, a D and C is used to help determine the health of the uterine lining or to remove abnormal tissue.
 Occasionally, the procedure can correct some of the problems in the uterus such as polyps, scar tissue, or tissue overgrowth.

-What are reasons not to perform a D&C?
+What are reasons not to perform a D and C?